Loan EMI Calculator

 P is Principal Loan Amount

-r is the rate of interest for a month
+r is the rate of interest, calculated on a monthly basis

 n is loan tenure or duration in number of months